Skip to content

 print(t.mul(Tensor([[-1.0], [2.0]])).numpy())

-Source code in tinygrad/mixin/math.py
+Source code in tinygrad/mixin/elementwise.py

 60